cumason123/transit-equity/README.md

 9. census_tract - The census tract that the bus stop is in.
 10. median_household_income - Median household income for the census tract that the bus stop is in.
 11. county - The county number that the bus stop is in.
-12. population - The population of the county that the bus stop is in.
+12. population - The population of the census tract that the bus stop is in.

 ## bus_stop_route_mapping.csv
 Contains a mapping for each RTA bus stop to a RTA bus route.
 This is needed as an intermediate step to join the bus stops, routes, and income together.
 No new attributes are introduced in this file.

 ## result.csv
 The result of joining all datasets together.
-This csv file contains RTA bus stops, corresponding bus routes, income, and population.
+This csv file contains RTA bus stops, corresponding bus routes, census tract median household income, and census tract population.
 No new attributes are introduced in this file.
 We use this file for creating Tableau visualizations and analyzing the strategic questions.

 # Tableau Visualizations
 Can be found [here](https://public.tableau.com/views/final_16067610536060/Dashboard1?:language=en&:display_count=y&publish=yes&:origin=viz_share_link).